DJackson-BlueTeam/Portfolio/SOC/Splunk/Splunk.md

  ![alt text](https://github.com/DJackson-BlueTeam/Portfolio/blob/ebff688b781d8c77cc7e776dcf8ef2c52babfc24/SOC/Splunk/Splunk%20Images/index.png)

 **1. How many events are presented in the log file?**

- ![alt text](https://github.com/DJackson-BlueTeam/Portfolio/blob/ebff688b781d8c77cc7e776dcf8ef2c52babfc24/SOC/Splunk/Splunk%20Images/source.png)

-Answer: 2,862
 - Since the log file is loaded into splunk indexer, we can determine the number of event by using one of the following filters below.
 	- `source=VPNlogs.json`
 	- `source=”VPNlogs.json” | stats count`.
 - Once the search query is completed, the results will be displayed.

+ ![alt text](https://github.com/DJackson-BlueTeam/Portfolio/blob/ebff688b781d8c77cc7e776dcf8ef2c52babfc24/SOC/Splunk/Splunk%20Images/source.png)

+Answer: 2,862

  **2. How many log events are captured by the user Maleena?**
+- In the question, we are looking for a specific user that has generated events in the network or servers.
+- We would make a search query using
+	- `source=”VPNlogs.json” UserName=”Maleena”`
+- This filter identifies the specific user and the number of events that have accord in their machine.
  ![alt text](https://github.com/DJackson-BlueTeam/Portfolio/blob/ebff688b781d8c77cc7e776dcf8ef2c52babfc24/SOC/Splunk/Splunk%20Images/Username.png)

 Answer: 60
-- In the question, we are looking for a specific user that has generated events in the network or servers.
-- You would simply make a search using source=”VPNlogs.json” UserName=”Maleena”
-- This Manual filter identifies the specific user and the number of events that have accord in their machine.

 **3. What is the username associated with the IP Address 107.14.182.38?**
     ![alt text](https://github.com/DJackson-BlueTeam/Portfolio/blob/ebff688b781d8c77cc7e776dcf8ef2c52babfc24/SOC/Splunk/Splunk%20Images/IP%20Address.png)